rod2ik/tikzjax/README.md

 Note that the demo above is not the same as what you will get from what this branch of my fork.
 However, it does show the general concept.

-Thanks to Jim Fowler for doing all of the hard work.
+* Thanks to Jim Fowler and for doing all of the hard work.
 See [kisonecat/tikzjax](https://github.com/kisonecat/tikzjax), [kisonecat/web2js](https://github.com/kisonecat/web2js), and [kisonecat/dvi2html](https://github.com/kisonecat/dvi2html) for his original work.
+* This work is a fork of Glenn Rice, that I hereby thank.
+See [drgrice1/tikjax](https://github.com/drgrice1/tikzjax), [drgrice1/web2js](https://github.com/drgrice1/web2js) and [drgrice1/web2js](https://github.com/drgrice1/dvi2html) for his work.
+* The main enhancement of my work is to add the `tkz-tab` package, so as to embed **maths variation tables**, as SVGs, directly into HTML.

 Also see [jhoobergs/web2js](https://github.com/jhoobergs/web2js) for additional changes that were made by Jesse Hoobergs that were used in this work.

-## Example
+## Examples

 In the `<head>` of your HTML, include